undecaf/typo3-in-a-box/README.md

 __Remove stopped container:__
 add option&nbsp;`--rm` if the TYPO3 container should be removed after being stopped.
+This can be used also to remove a container that is not running.

 Please note: `t3` never removes _volumes_.
 You have to use `docker/podman volume rm` to do that.